snabbco/snabb/src/doc/documentation-guide.md

-# Contributing Documentation in SnabbSwitch
+# Contributing Documentation in Snabb

 ## README.md, README.src.md and README(.inc)

-The SnabbSwitch documentation is organized in README's spread across the code base.
+The Snabb documentation is organized in README's spread across the code base.
 If you commit changes you should look for the "nearest" README file related to the modules you changed and update these.
 There are three different kinds of README files:

-* `README.md` — A portion of the SnabbSwitch manual, embedded by GitHub too.
+* `README.md` — A portion of the Snabb manual, embedded by GitHub too.
 These are often (but not always) artifacts built from a `.src` file.
 Edit these if no `.src` is available (see below).
 * `README.src.md` — A build recipe.
 If available, this is the one you must edit.
 These are formatted in [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
-* `README(.inc)` — Plain text files included as the `--help` message of SnabbSwitch programs.
+* `README(.inc)` — Plain text files included as the `--help` message of Snabb programs.
 These should be using only the ASCII character set to ensure compatibility with older terminals.

 For instance if you had changed the API of `lib.protocol.ethernet` you'd